eii-sayed/emergency-hotline/README.md

 2. will make element by createElement(). will add content. append the content.
-3. Event starts at child and goes upto parents
+3. Event starts at child and goes up to parents
 4. To attach a single event listener on parent to handle events in child.
    Less event listener, more neat, better performance
-5. prventDefalut() stops browser refreshing. stopPropagation() stops the event buble
+5. perventDefalut() stops browser refreshing. stopPropagation() stops the event buble